paulcwarren/spring-content-docs/docs/index.md

 - Spring Content Solr - Content indexing and search with Apache Solr

+- Spring Content Elasticsearch  - Content indexing and search with Elasticsearch

 - Spring Versions Commons - Locking and versioning semantics for Entities and associated content

 - Spring Versions JPA - JPA-based implementation of locking and versioning